andreisbitnev/hexo-comments/README.md

 ### Basic configuration:
 `port: 4000` - port on which the blog will be served<br>
+`securePort: undefined` - port for secure connection.
+By default set to undefined.
+To provide the secure connection, ssl key, cert and optionally passphrase should be provided in the ssl section of this file<br>
 `database: 'main.db'` - the name of the databse file<br>
 `errorLogs: 'error.log'` - the file, which will store the error logs<br>